 By: Jerry Hickey, R.Ph.
 Follow on Google+

 Diabetes is a life-threatening disease that causes the blood sugar and triglycerides to become continuously and severely elevated.
-This excess of circulating blood sugar is very destructive, causing inflammation in the heart and circulatory system as well as in the eyes, brain, kidneys, and nerve tissue.
-Diabetes may lead to a myriad of other serious health conditions as well.
+This excess circulating blood sugar is very destructive, causing inflammation in the heart and circulatory system, as well as in the eyes, brain, kidneys, and nerve tissue.
+Diabetes may lead to a myriad of other serious health conditions, as well.

 Type 2 Diabetes is the more common form of the disease that occurs when the body’s cells become resistant to the effects of insulin.
 This results in elevated levels of sugar and triglycerides in the blood.
 The most common cause of Type 2 Diabetes is truncal obesity, or having an apple-shaped body instead of a pear-shaped one.
 New evidence indicates that an increase in the circulating levels of CRP (C-reactive protein), an enzyme tied into inflammation and heart disease, is a major indicator of impending diabetes.

 Type 1 Diabetes refers to an autoimmune disease that attacks and destroys the insulin-producing cells in the pancreas.
 Type 1 Diabetes is much less common, and those who suffer from this condition always require insulin.

 - Sudden weight loss

 - Slow healing of infections

 Impaired Fasting Blood Glucose